-Symptom recognition was suboptimal.
-While half of the respondents identified severe diarrhea and dehydration as key symptoms, only 38.3% recognized rice watery stool as a distinguishing sign of cholera.
-These findings are consistent with [12]who noted limited community-level understanding of cholera symptomatology in rural Nigerian settings.
+Symptom recognition was suboptimal while half of the respondents identified severe diarrhea and dehydration as key symptoms, only 38.3% recognized rice watery stool as a sign of cholera.
+These findings are consistent with [12] who noted limited community-level understanding of cholera symptomatology in rural Nigerian settings.
 Improved symptom recognition is crucial for early detection, timely treatment, and effective outbreak containment.
-We also focus on the perception of households towards cholera prevention in Owerri North.